|Factors Affecting Postpartum Overt and Covert Urinary Retention After Vaginal Delivery|

 4Department of Biostatistics and Epidemiology, Babol, Iran

-5Cellular & Molecular Biology Research Center, Health Research Institute, Babol University of Medical Sciences, Babol, Iran
+5Cellular and Molecular Biology Research Center, Health Research Institute, Babol University of Medical Sciences, Babol, Iran

-Objectives: the present study aimed to investigate the factors affecting postpartum urinary retention after vaginal delivery.
+Objectives: The aim of this study was to investigate the factors affecting postpartum urinary retention (PPUR) following vaginal delivery.

-Materials and Methods: This cross-sectional analytical study measured post-void residual (PVR) urine volume by ultrasound at most 15 minutes after the first urination after delivery.
-Women who had a PVR>150 mL without urinary symptoms were assigned to the postpartum covert urinary retention group.
-Data was analyzed with SPSS v.
-22 software.
-The Chi-square and Mann-Whitney tests were used for quantitative and qualitative variables, respectively.
+Materials and Methods: This cross-sectional analytical study measured the post-void residual (PVR) urine volume by ultrasound, at most, 15 minutes after the first urination after delivery.
+Women with a PVR >150 mL without urinary symptoms were assigned to the postpartum covert urinary retention group.
+Data were analyzed with SPSS22.
+The chi-square and Mann-Whitney tests were used for quantitative and qualitative variables, respectively.

-Results: In this study, 1120 patients had normal delivery at Ayatollahs Rouhani Hospital during from 21.
-January 2016 to 20 January 2017.
-Of them, 306 (29.4%) cases with urinary retention were allocated to the case group and 734 (70.6%) cases without urinary retention were allocated to the control group.
-The odds of urinary retention in women who had instrumental delivery were 30.19 times as in others (P=0.003).
-Instrumental delivery is a risk factor for urinary retention.
-The linear effect of total length of labor was also measured, and revealed every one-minute increase in total length of labor increases the odds of covert urinary retention by 1.008 times (P<0.001).
+Results: In this study, 1120 patients had a normal delivery at Ayatollahs Rouhani hospital from 21 January 2016 to 20 January 2017.
+Of this number, 306 (29.4%) and 734 (70.6%) cases with and without urinary retention were allocated to the case and control groups, respectively.
+Women with instrumental delivery had 30.19 times (P = 0.003) higher odds of urinary retention.
+Instrumental delivery is one of the known risk factors of urinary retention.
+The linear effect of the total length of labor was also measured, and the results revealed that every one-minute increase in the total length of labor increases the odds of covert urinary retention by 1.008 times (P < 0.001).

-Conclusions: This study showed that various factors are involved in the incidence of urinary retention.
-Instrumental delivery, birth weight, gestational age, and other factors can each be a risk factor of urinary retention.
+Conclusions: The findings of the study showed that various factors are involved in the incidence of urinary retention.
+More precisely, instrumental delivery, birth weight, gestational age, and other factors can each be a risk factor for urinary retention.

 Cite By, Google Scholar